tomkat-cr/market_alert_bot/README.md

 # market_alert_bot
-Telegram Market Alert Bot in Python.
+Telegram Market Alert BOT in Python.
-This bot shows the currency conversion of COP (Colombian Pesos) and VEB (Venezuelan Bs) to US Dollars, and any Crypto currency value in US Dollar.
+This BOT shows the currency conversion of COP (Colombian Pesos) and VEB (Venezuelan Bs) to US Dollars, and any Crypto currency value in US Dollar.

-## How to use the Bot
+## How to use the BOT

 - Go to Telegram and search for: `ocr_marketalert`
 - Double click on the `@ocr_marketalert_bot` entry